Medical City Dallas Hospital: History

+By the early 1990s, construction of additional expansions was underway, culminating in a fourth building and second patient tower, CareTower D, also opening with seven stories north of CareTower A in 1995.
+Another expansion transpired ten years later, when a third, six-story patient tower, CareTower E, opened alongside the hospital's current emergency room and two additional floors of CareTower A's North Tower.

+As the 2010s began, Medical City expanded CareTower A again in order to establish a new building for the Medical City Children's Hospital on the site of the hospital's previous emergency room facility.
+Between 2014 and 2018, the hospital added additional floors to CareTowers E and D successively, bringing them to thirteen floors, the same height as the original CareTower A South Tower.

+On October 2, 2024, the hospital celebrated its fiftieth anniversary through the opening of a time capsule in the lobby of the main hospital atrium and the erection of five sequential banners outlining and illustrating the hospital's history.

 Funding and ownership

-All entities in the facility, including the hospital, physician offices, retail areas and other services are tenants of the Limited Partnership formed at Medical City's inception.
+All entities in the facility, including the hospital, physician offices, retail areas, and service centers, are tenants of the Limited Partnership that launched at Medical City's inception.
 The initial construction was to be paid completely from private capital as opposed to public donations or tax monies.
 This funding source became somewhat controversial in the early 1980s when MCD joined twelve other private hospitals in north Texas requesting to participate in a tax-exempt bond program "to finance the purchase of X-ray equipment, surgical tools and other medical equipment"; administrators in public hospitals in other cities objected to participation by private hospitals "that care for few or no charity patients" and the U.S. Treasury Department opposed use of such programs to finance private ventures, estimating that such programs "cost the government $100 million to $300 million in lost tax revenue annually."